-Have parent/caregiver permission slips and health forms with you for any activity outside your troop's normal meeting location.
-Find our Annual Permission Slip and health forms at gswny.org/safety.
+At the beginning of each Girl Scout year, collect a permission slip and health form for each Girl Scout in your troop.
+Keep these with you for any activity outside your troop's normal meeting location.
+Find these forms on gswny.org/safety.